BenHCalvert/agents/README.md

 ## Available Agents

+### calendar-assistant
+Chief of Staff that analyzes your calendar to ensure you're spending time on the most important things, identifies meetings that should be delegated, and checks that all meetings have conferencing links or locations.

+### email-assistant
+AI Chief of Staff that manages your inbox by:
+- **Phase 1: Ruthless Triage** - Automatically archives/labels noise (marketing, system notifications)
+- **Phase 2: The Drafter** - Creates draft replies for important emails (never sends automatically)
+- **Phase 3: The Watchman** - Monitors latency, checks meeting links, flags spiraling threads

+Requires Gmail API access with `gmail.modify`, `gmail.compose`, and `gmail.labels` scopes.

+### customer-intelligence
+Analyzes Jira ticket data from CSV files to generate customer intelligence reports with:
+- **Quantitative Signals** - Ticket counts, trends, volume percentages
+- **Qualitative Themes** - AI-analyzed patterns and pain points
+- **Representative Quotes** - Compelling customer feedback with context

+Reads CSV files from `./data/jira/` (configurable via `JIRA_DATA_DIR`).
+Expects files named `bugs-YYYY-MM-DD.csv` and `requests-YYYY-MM-DD.csv`.
+Reports are saved to `./reports/` directory.

 ### hubspot-reviewer
 Reviews HubSpot data to identify key reasons for deal losses.
 Currently a placeholder - HubSpot API integration to be implemented.